-Check out these five reasons to visit Ko Samui, an island off the coast of Thailand, where coconuts are the main export, you can shop with bare feet, and the rum is never gone!
+Check out these five reasons to visit Ko Samui, the best place to visit in Thailand.
+It is an island off the coast of Thailand, where coconuts are the main export, you can shop with bare feet, and the rum is never gone!

 Ko Samui is 88 square miles of a tropical paradise.
 The island’s main road circles the island along the coast, connecting the myriad small lowland towns.
 Inland is pure natural tropical jungle climbing toward Khao Pom, the island’s tallest mountain.
 One of the island’s most sought-out spots is the Na Muang waterfalls.
 About 7 miles southeast of Nathon Bay along the coastal road, you’ll see the signs for the park.

 True to their name, these ‘Purple Waterfalls’ are well known for the stunning purple rock faces framing the water’s fall.
 The first cascade flows into a natural pool great for swimming, and the path to the fall is easy to manage.

 There are small booths along the way, selling snacks, souvenirs, and guided tours.
 The second cascade is about half an hour up the trail on foot and can be more challenging.
 But make sure you leave yourself time to stop in between the two and check out the Na Muang Safari Park where you can ride elephants or laugh at crazy antics during the monkey show.
 Plan to spend the day, pack a picnic lunch, and strap on your walking sandals.
 Don’t let the helpful guides fool you, the park and falls are free to enjoy for everyone!